 As part of your hurricane preparedness, be sure to manage your utilities.
 Plan ahead for power outages, water service interruptions or communications failures.

 - Install surge protectors – they help avoid overloading your electronic equipment and protect from power fluctuations.
+Before a storm hits, unplug sensitive electronics/appliances for the best protection.

 - Learn where and how to shut off your home’s electricity – don’t wait until the last minute to figure this out.
 Shutting the power off can prevent dangerous situations.